Treatment foster care

 - Set reasonable rules and help the child live by those rules through positive discipline

-- Work with the agency to develop and implement a visitation plan appropriate for the child with the child's birth family/family of origin
+- Work with the agency to develop and implement a visitation plan appropriate for the child with the child's family of origin

 - Meet with staff on a regular basis